deepakmits/DeepSimpleBlockchain/README.md

-# Blockchain Data
+# Blockchain based Star Notary Service

 Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.
+Main functions -
+1) Register request for registration of Star.
+2) Validate request with your signature.(also request is valid for 5 mins only, at a time one user/wallet address can have one    valid request).
+3) Register your Star.
+4) Loop your Star by address, hash and height.

 ## Getting Started